mathigon/textbooks/content/euclidean-geometry/content.md

 he wanted to follow a similar approach.
 He begins by stating a few, simple “axioms” and then “proves” more complex results:

-    .parchment “We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+{div.parchment} “We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 {.text-center.follows} `=>`

-    .parchment We, therefore … declare, that these United Colonies are, and of right ought to be, free and independent states.”
+{div.parchment} We, therefore … declare, that these United Colonies are, and of right ought to be, free and independent states.”

 This is just one example where Euclid’s ideas in mathematics have inspired completely different subjects.